Interval estimates such as

 “Cargo-cult statistics – the ritualistic miming of statistics rather than conscientious practice.” - Stark & Saltelli, 2018

-This can be accomplished using the concurve package in R.
+This can be accomplished using the concurve package in R and on Stata.

 "Statistical software enables and promotes cargo-cult statistics.
 Marketing and adoption of statistical software are driven by ease of use and the range of statistical routines the software implements.
 Offering complex and “modern” methods provides a competitive advantage.
 And some disciplines have in effect standardised on particular statistical software, often proprietary software.